fangli/django-saml2-auth/README.rst

             'django_saml2_auth',
         ]

 #.
-In settings.py, add SAML2 related configuration.
+In settings.py, add the SAML2 related configuration.

-    Please note only **METADATA_AUTO_CONF_URL** is required.
-The following block just shows the full featured configuration and their default values.
+    Please note, the only required setting is **METADATA_AUTO_CONF_URL**.
+    The following block shows all required and optional configuration settings and their default values.

     .. code-block:: python

         SAML2_AUTH = {
-            # Required
+            # Required setting
             'METADATA_AUTO_CONF_URL': '[The auto(dynamic) metadata configuration URL of SAML2]',

-            # Following optional
+            # Optional settings
             'NEW_USER_PROFILE': {
-                'USER_GROUPS': [],  # The default group name when a new user logged in 'ACTIVE_STATUS': True,  # The default active status of new user 'STAFF_STATUS': True,  # The staff status of new user 'SUPERUSER_STATUS': False,  # The superuser status of new user },
+                'USER_GROUPS': [],  # The default group name when a new user logs in 'ACTIVE_STATUS': True,  # The default active status for new users 'STAFF_STATUS': True,  # The staff status for new users 'SUPERUSER_STATUS': False,  # The superuser status for new users },
             'ATTRIBUTES_MAP': {  # Change Email/UserName/FirstName/LastName to corresponding SAML2 userprofile attributes.
                 'email': 'Email',